Find out who's who in the South East Waterway Partnership.

 Ann runs her own boat hire businesses in both the UK and on the continent.
 Ann is a very experienced trade champion having held Chair positions on both APCO (Association of Pleasure Craft Operators) and BHCF (British Hire Cruiser Federation), she was also a past board member of British Marine Federation (BMF).
 Currently Ann is chair of a BMF sub-committee and an appointed member of the British Waterways’ Ombudsman’s Committee.

-Kathryn retired from a 35 year business related IT career in British Airways in 2010.
-She has a passion for waterways, having been introduced to the waterways by her aunt, the original 'Idle Woman', Daphne March; Kathryn lives canal side in Stoke Bruerne.
-She is a member of the Stoke Bruerne Canal Partnership, The Friends of The Canal Museum, volunteers with the local canal adoption group.
+Kathryn retired from a 35-year business related IT career in British Airways in 2010.
+She has a passion for waterways, having been introduced to the waterways by her aunt, the original 'Idle Woman', Daphne March.
+She is a member of the Stoke Bruerne Canal Partnership, The Friends of the Canal Museum, and volunteers with the local canal adoption group.

 Cath is an enthusiastic boater usually covering more than a thousand miles each year.
 She is a regular towpath walker and canal cyclist with a considerable interest in industrial archaeology and canal history and heritage, as well as nature and the environment.
 She is a recently retired Subject Leader of Computing and ICT in a large and successful secondary school.

 Lynda is an interior designer and website designer and, having run a London based business for 17 years, is now a freelance consultant.
 She has extensively supported waterways and related interests through her longstanding links with the Northampton Inland Waterway Association, Stoke Bruerne Canal Partnership and Friends of Stoke Bruerne Canal Museum.